MrSathekge/MrSathekge/README.md

 - Regression: Linear Regression, Decision Tree, Random Forest, XGBoost, Voting Regressor, Stacking Regressor.
 - Classification: Logistic Regression, Random Forest Classifier, KNN, Naive Bayes Classifier.
 - Unsupervised: Content-based and collaborative filtering using Singular Value Decomposition, Non-negative Matrix Factorization, Clustering to group movies together based on their similarity in terms of genre, director, actors, and other features, and Principal Component Analysis(PCA) to identify the most important features that contribute to a user's movie preferences.
+- Credit card fraud detection project where I built machine learning models to predict whether a credit transaction is fraudulent or not.
+- Loan default prediction project where the models predict whether a person is most likely to default on their loan or not.

 ---